anoop-k-n/MusicPlayer/README.md

 * Control the songs through the notification panel
 * Uses Material Design Components(MDC) to provide a consistent user experience

+## Releases
+The releases are listed in the 'releases' section.
+Please note that currently only pre-release builds are available.
 ## Bug reports

 Please use the issue tracker provided by GitHub to send bug reports or feature requests.